 It may seem somewhat inefficient to create multiple mutual funds, but the idea of a mutual fund family is really sound.
-For example, if all I did all day was sit in a room and value companies, running multiple mutual funds wouldn't take much more effort than running a single mutual fund because my buy and sell decisions could be based on the type of stock or other security I'm examining.
+For example, if a fund manager were to sit in a room all day and value companies, running multiple mutual funds wouldn't take much more effort than running a single mutual fund because their buy and sell decisions could be based on the type of stock or other security they're examining.

-Imagine that I run four different mutual funds for a major mutual fund family.
+Imagine this same manager runs four different mutual funds for a major mutual fund family.
 These are:

 - The Vice Fund (alcohol, tobacco, gambling, and defense stocks)